Top 5 Great Ideas for Your Pooja Room

 If you have a particular room in your house where you can think about God, you can choose from several styles.
 Do you want to feel like you’re in an old temple?
 Then use floor-to-ceiling pillars and arches with a lot of detail to make the room look heavy and fancy.
 Make it look elegant by using South Indian-style dark wood and carvings.

-Why not use these carvings to tell a favourite part of the Ramayana or Mahabharata?
+Why not use these carvings to tell a favorite part of the Ramayana or Mahabharata?
 Alternatively, you could go for a North Indian vibe by combining white marble or granite with a light grey veining.

 If you choose wood, add to it by painting small murals in rustic colours like orange or brown and putting them in the room.
 If you chose white or grey marble, keep the mandap and front of the building simple with some dull gold filigree work.
 Have some soft lighting and one or two small bells hanging low to finish the look.